Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Select2Reason

-\paragraph{Question-Response Joint Ranker.} While we now have an efficient method to score questions via difficulty and responses via reasoning trace length, combining them in a principled manner remains a challenge.
+While we now have an efficient method to score questions via difficulty and responses via reasoning trace length, combining them in a principled manner remains a challenge.
 Inspired by prior work on multi-criteria ranking~\citep{instructionmining, QDIT}, we aggregate rankings using a weighted scheme.
-Let $\text{rank}_d(I_i)$ and $\text{rank}_l(I_i)$ denote the rankings of instruction $I_i$ by question difficulty and reasoning trace length, we define the joint ranking as:
+Let $\mathrm{rank}_d(I_i)$ and $\mathrm{rank}_l(I_i)$ denote the rankings of instruction $I_i$ by question difficulty and reasoning trace length, we define the joint ranking with a weighted scheme as:

 where a weighting factor $w \in [0, 1]$ controls the trade-off between rankings by difficulty and trace length.
-The final selected subset by out methods for SFT is then:
+The final selected subset by out methods for training downstream base model is: